saivnvn/KingCaro/README.md

 ---

+## 🚀 Coming Soon

+🕒 *Available soon on the App Store!*
+_(App Store link will be added here once approved)_

+---

 ### 🔗 Follow & Support

 ⭐ Star this project on GitHub if you enjoy it!
-📩 Feedbacks & contributions are welcome!
+📩 Feedback and contributions are always welcome!